daisieh/daisieirishuang/wiki/DHuang_CV.md

 ## Academic Experience

-Postdoctoral Research Fellow, University of British Columbia, 6/2012 to present.
+<div id=highlight><div id=title>Postdoctoral Research Fellow, Cronk Lab, University of British Columbia, 6/2012 to
+present.</div></div>
 Working on the POPCAN project funded by Genome Canada to explore genomic and phenotypic variability in poplar.
 Under the supervision of Dr. Quentin Cronk, I am investigating phylogenetic relationships in the genus _Populus_ and its relatives in the Salicaceae by using whole plastome and chondrome data, with eventual scaling to